effectivehomeoffice/effectivehomeoffice.com/README.md

 ## 2FA

-2-Factor Authentication should be enabled everywhere nowadays.
+2-Factor Authentication should be enabled everywhere nowadays, especially for business accounts.
 But entering the OTP code from Google Authenticator is still a hassle.
 So, we prefer to use the [YubiKey 5C Nano](https://www.yubico.com/product/yubikey-5c-nano) ($60) whenever possible, giving consent by a simple touch.